Nir-J/Classroom_Management/README.md

 # Classroom_Management
-Newbie project, Webapp using PHP
+Newbie project, Webapp using PHP (How not to write a project in PHP :) )